Friday, March 30, 2012

 That was my first glimpse ever into the bubble that rock stars exist inside of on big-time rock & roll tours.
 To this day I don’t know whether Angus Young just couldn’t decide what he wanted to eat that afternoon or if he literally COULD NOT READ the menu.
 At any rate, the editors at Focus took out virtually all of my lunch story, as they thought it would piss off Atlantic Records if I implied in print that Angus Young was illiterate.
 (I had already caused RCA Records to pull all of their advertising for two entire issues when I suggested that Canadian metal-clowns Triumph "wouldn’t know rock & roll if it fucked them in a closet," in a derogatory live review earlier that year.)
 They also changed Bon Scott from already drunk at noon to hung-over.

 Eight months later, February 19th, 1980, Bon Scott was dead from some combination of alcohol poisoning, aspiration of vomit or hypothermia, depending on which magazine you read and who you believe.
 At any rate, massive amounts of alcohol were involved.
 When I heard about it I thought back to that June afternoon.
 Bon Scott was the happiest pre-noon drunk guy I had ever or have yet encountered.
 Some rock stars just are not supposed to get old.
-Would I enjoy watching a 65 year old Keith Moon embarrass himself on some endless Who-reunion tour in 2012?
+Would I enjoy watching a 65-year old Keith Moon embarrass himself on some endless Who-reunion tour in 2012?
 Nope.
 Do I wish Pete Townshend had lived up to his hope and died before he got old?
 Sometimes.

 Bon Scott, salut.